lucperkins/infra/README.md

-# Terraform Cloud Getting Started Guide Example
+# My cloud resources

-This is an example Terraform configuration intended for use with the Terraform Cloud Getting Started Guide hosted at https://learn.hashicorp.com/terraform/cloud-gettingstarted/tfc_overview
+This repo houses the Terraform configuration for all the cloud resources I use.
+Doing things this way enables me to know with certainty what I'm currently using and quickly discontinue my use of things.